slekup/passport-discord-auth/README.md

 - `Scope.ApplicationsStoreUpdate` or `applications.store.update` - Allows your app to read and update store data (SKUs, store listings, achievements, etc.) for a user's applications.
 - `Scope.Bot` or `bot` - For oauth2 bots, this puts the bot in the user's selected guild by default.
 - `Scope.Connections` or `connections` - Allows /users/@me/connections to return linked third-party accounts.
-- `Scope.DMRead` or `dm_channels.read` - Allows your app to see information about the user's DMs and group DMs - requires Discord approval.
+- `Scope.DmRead` or `dm_channels.read` - Allows your app to see information about the user's DMs and group DMs - requires Discord approval.
 - `Scope.Email` or `email` - Enables /users/@me to return an `email`.
 - `Scope.GdmJoin` or `gdm.join` - Allows your app to join users to a group dm.
 - `Scope.Guilds` or `guilds` - Allows /users/@me/guilds to return basic information about all of a user's guilds.